keb-kebish/keb/README.md

 ### Change log

 - **0.4**
   - Basic configuration for Browser Management
+     - **`StaticBrowserProvider`**
+     - `NewBrowserForEachTestProvider`
+     - see ["Browser Management"](#browser-management) section for details
+  - Keb close all windows and tabs after each test
+     - even close forgotten alert dialogs
+     - see section "Browser Management" => "StaticBrowserProvider" => "openNewEmptyWindowAndCloseOtherAfterEachTest"
+  - "Reporter" - possibility to implement own reporters
+    - ScreenshotReporter - which can take screenshot after test
+    - see ["Reporters"](#reporters) section for details
+  - PasswordInput module

 - **0.3**
   - _Breaking changes_